What Is Nanotechnology and How Does It Create Water Soluble CBD?

 From Science Fiction to Your House

 Now that you know how to make CBD water soluble, you can cook up some nanotechnology as your next home science project!
 Just kidding.
 Nanoencapsulation may be a bit tough to wrap your head around, but it just goes to show what a remarkable age we live in when the stuff of sci-fi dreams is now just a few clicks away.
-So stay tuned for the launch of our water soluble CBD tinctures, and meanwhile, check out our drink mixes to get a preview!
+Try our water soluble CBD tinctures below, and meanwhile, check out our drink mixes!